microsoft/fabricrealtimelab/modules/module06a.md

 ## :white_check_mark: Results

-- [x] Modified EventStream to ingest data to the lakehouse
+- [x] Modified Eventstream to ingest data to the lakehouse
 - [x] Ran several notebooks to create the dimensional model and process the data
 - [x] Created a semantic model and simple report